-If you use an Amazon Kindle or one it its supporting applications on a tablet or smartphone you are sure to have noticed the increase in low quality and duplicate content trying to cash in on the surge in popularity with e-Books, which has appeared in the Kindle e-Book Store over the past months.
+If you use an Amazon Kindle or one of its supporting applications on a tablet or smartphone, you are sure to have noticed the increase in low-quality and duplicate content trying to cash in on the surge in popularity with e-Books, which has appeared in the Kindle e-Book Store over the past months.

-The low quality e-Books and duplicate content have been repackaged in a flood of e-Books under a retail concept known as “private label rights,” or P.L.R.
-The surge of this kind of e-Book has always been a concern for Amazon as it will certainly damage the quality associated to their Kindle Store.
+The low-quality e-Books and duplicate content have been repackaged in a flood of e-Books under a retail concept known as “private label rights,” or P.L.R.
+The surge of this kind of e-Book has always been a concern for Amazon as it will certainly damage the quality associated with their Kindle Store.

-But as of this week Amazon has now started to tackle the problem and cracked down on a number of “Publishers” removing low quality and duplicate content.
+But as of this week, Amazon has now started to tackle the problem and cracked down on a number of “Publishers” removing low-quality and duplicate content.
+This move is part of a broader effort to maintain the integrity of the Kindle Store and ensure that users have access to high-quality, original content.

 Amazon spokeswoman, Brittany Turner explains: